 Professor: Um... well, no. That book was great, and I'm glad you've read it.
 Hopefully this book is more like his notes on Physics.
 Some of the basics were summed up in a book called "Six Easy Pieces".
-He was talking about Physics; we're going to do Four Easy Pieces on the fine topic of Operating Systems.
+He was talking about Physics; we're going to do Three Easy Pieces on the fine topic of Operating Systems.
+This is appropriate, as Operating Systems are about half as hard as Physics.